fastrepl/canary/js/apps/docs/contents/index.md

 <SearchDigestProblem v-bind="searchDisgestProblemExample" />

-::: warning With Canary ↓
+::: warning With Canary question is "answered" with reference ↓

 <SearchDigestSolution />